 Council has approved a one-time extension for late declarations for the 2017 and 2018 vacancy reference periods to December 31, 2020.
 To submit a declaration for 2017 or 2018, you may submit a Notice of Complaint starting June 1, 2020.

-Each year, every residential property in Vancouver is required to have a property status declaration completed to determine if the property is subject to the tax.
+Each year, every residential property in Vancouver is required to complete a property status declaration to determine if the property is subject to the tax.

 Most homes will not be subject to the tax, as it does not apply to principal residences or homes rented for at least six months of the year; however, all homeowners are required to submit a declaration each year.